Finding Ways to Serve

-Community engagement is a key component in the Honors Scholars Program’s philosophy, which is why students are encouraged to partake in or create an outreach program for the community.
+Community engagement is a key component in the Honors Scholars Program’s philosophy, which is why students are encouraged to serve in or create an outreach program for the community.

 "Tutoring was a great experience.
 It was a really low-key way to get to know some kids in the area and make a tangible difference in their lives." --Margo Smith '11 (Political Science)

-The Honors Scholars Program is well-known across the JBU campus for hosting The Venue, a campus-wide party in which participants (honors and non-honors students, faculty, staff, and administrators) are encouraged to explore the arts and raise their awareness of current political and social causes.
+The Honors Scholars Program is well-known across the JBU campus for hosting The Venue, a campus-wide event in which participants (honors and non-honors students, faculty, staff and administrators) are encouraged to explore the arts and/or raise their awareness of current political and social causes.

-Each Venue is organized around a theme related to the arts such as Jazz, History of Photography, Italian Renaissance, or the Horror Film.
-The Venue tends to draw between 150 and 250 participants and on more than one occasion some of JBU's cabinet members have been sighted sipping fair-trade coffee and swaying to the sounds of a live jazz band.
+Each Venue is organized around a theme such as Jazz, History of Photography or Italian Renaissance.
+The Venue tends to draw between 150 and 250 participants each semester.